psychemedia/storytelling-notes/and-the-girl-played-on.md

 Later when the old woman and her daughter were fast asleep upstairs, Anwen crept out of the cottage.
 She went up the hill, to where the bony tree, and from each of the seven spindly branches, she plucked each single solitary leaf that hung from it.
 As she made her way down the hill, she knew what she must do.

 She went back to the cottage, and took the first magic leaf.
 She tapped the boar with it, and the leaf vanished.
 The boar became a young man.
 She had broken the spell.
-Anwen gasped, but before she could say anything, the young man rushed to the door, and said "hurry, we must escpae before the witch wakes up" — for that's exactly what the old woman was.
+Anwen gasped, but before she could say anything, the young man rushed to the door, and said "hurry, we must escape before the witch wakes up" — for that's exactly what the old woman was.

 But Anwen hesitated.
 She took the poker from the fire, placed it on the chair, and leant the broom against them both.
 With the second leaf, she gave them a tap.
 And when she was done, she fled with the young man, away from the hill and away from the cottage.